tigerbeetle/viewstamped-replication-made-famous/README.md

 ### Can I win more than one bounty?

 Absolutely!
-And as you dig deep and get familiar with the protocol (or invest in your consensus hacker stack) it may come more and more easily.
+And as you dig deep and get familiar with the protocol it may come more and more easily.
 You might win multiple bounties in the same category and/or across categories.
 Maybe one bug will lead to another!

-### When will the winners be announced?

-We'll be keeping a leaderboard of GitHub handles and bounty awards right here in the README as we go.
-The question is, who will take pole position?

 ### Is there a discussion forum?